Skip to content

 Stay updated with the latest interviews, previews, and indie gaming news from Fix Gaming Channel.

 But I wasn’t mad.
 I was intrigued.
-This world feels alive, unpredictable, and unforgiving in the best way.
-You don’t just collect and craft — you learn.
+This world felt alive, unpredictable, and unforgiving in the best way.
+You don’t just collect and craft.
+You learn.
 You adapt.
-And if you’re not paying attention?
-You’re shark bait.
+And if you are not paying attention, you become shark bait.

-A Pirate Survival Game That’s Actually Fun to Survive
+A Pirate Survival Game That Was Already Fun to Survive

-Crosswind gameplay – player faces Senkamari Hunter in a swamp biome
+Crosswind gameplay showing the player facing the Senkamari Hunter in a swamp biome

 Crosswind vs. Skull and Bones

 I tried both during the same weekend.
-One’s a live-service grindfest that looks like a pirate game but feels like a checklist.
-The other is Crosswind — a raw, open-world survival adventure with soul.
+One was a live-service pirate game from Ubisoft that looked expensive but often felt like a checklist.
+The other was Crosswind, a rougher, stranger, more open survival adventure with a stronger sense of discovery.

-Crosswind female pirate character aiming rifle in jungle setting
+Crosswind female pirate character aiming a rifle in a jungle setting

 Written by Ronny Fiksdahl, Founder & Editor of Fix Gaming Channel.